Avishka889/Avishka889/README.md

 <h1 align="center">Hi 👋, I'm Lochana Lithira</h1>
 <h3 align="center">A Passionate Machine Learning & Data Science Enthusiast from Sri Lanka</h3>
 <p align="center">
-I am deeply fascinated by how intelligent systems 🤖 and data-driven technologies 📊 are transforming the modern world.
-Witnessing the rapid evolution of Machine Learning and Artificial Intelligence inspired me to pursue software engineering with a focus on ML and Data Science.
-My passion continues to grow as I explore new algorithms, analyze real-world data, and build innovative solutions that make technology smarter and more impactful 🚀
+I am driven by a strong passion for building innovative and scalable digital solutions that shape the modern world.
+The rapid advancement of web technologies and full stack development inspired me to pursue Software Engineering with a focus on designing secure, high-performance, and user-centric applications.
+I continuously challenge myself to improve by architecting robust backend systems, crafting responsive frontends, and delivering impactful solutions that create real value through technology 🚀
 </p>